 Eating a more balanced diet throughout the day is the best way to ensure that your blood sugar stays balanced at night.
 You can start by looking at what you eat at night and later in the day since that can also affect you while you sleep.

 “Avoid high carb, high sugar, processed foods before bed—especially on its own,” she suggests.
 That means the bowl of cereal or high carb/sugar food many people reach for to relieve stress.
 Instead, pair that with a healthy fat or ideally replace it with something higher in fiber and lower GI carbs, DeSimone says.
-This will keep your blood sugar from spiking and then falling a few hours later, making it a great night sweats treatment.
+This will keep your blood sugar from spiking and then falling a few hours later, making it one of the great natural remedies for night sweats.

 Sleep apnea is another common issue that can trigger excessive sweating at night.
 It’s a dangerous condition that should be managed with the help of a doctor.
 And while snoring is one tell-tale sign of sleep apnea, night sweats can be another.
 “Sleep apnea causes the same kind of stress response that happens with low blood sugar, except it’s caused by a lack of oxygen,” DeSimone says.

 It’s not surprising that stress and anxiety can make you lose sleep, but it can also cause night sweats.
-This can be trickier to pinpoint since you may not be having trouble falling asleep, but the stress is catching up to you later in the night (in the form of waking up with damp clothes and sheets!).
+This can be trickier to pinpoint since you may not be having trouble falling asleep, but the stress is catching up to you later on (in the form of sweating at night while sleeping!).

 This is a sign that the sympathetic nervous system is overreacting, explains DeSimone.
-When you’re at rest, your body should be in the parasympathetic nervous system, but sometimes your stress hormones peak and fall overnight because it’s the only time you’re at rest all day.
+When you’re sleeping, your body should be in the parasympathetic nervous system (or rest and restoration mode), but sometimes your stress hormones peak and fall overnight because it’s the only time you’re at rest all day.